kosowski/SimplePBR/README.md

 A Processing library providing physically based rendering and materials.
 Created by [Nacho Cossio](http://nachocossio.com) based on [a shader by Nick Galko](https://gist.github.com/galek/53557375251e1a942dfa)

 WARNING!: At the moment it has been tested on Windows and Linux with nVidia graphics.
-The shader fails to compile on Intel integrated graphics and osX.
+The shader fails to compile on Intel integrated graphics and osX, probably related to [this Processing issue](https://github.com/processing/processing/issues/5507) .
 It is available in the 'src/data/shaders/pbr' folder if you want to try to fix it.

 [![video](linkToVimeo.png)](https://vimeo.com/315540699)